lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 $$
 This value is standardized using the total variance so it is possible to account for a fractional contribution of each variable to the total variance of the output.

-The Sobol indexes for higher order interactions $S_{ij}$ are computed similarly.
+The Sobol indices for higher order interactions $S_{ij}$ are computed similarly.
 Note that the sum of all Sobol indexes equals to one.

 In most cases we are interested in the first order indexes.
 In the Ishigami function their values are:}